isinghrana/ai-starterkit-mymeds/chapter4/Readme.md

 ## Objective
 The business objective is to take action when an prescription label image is uploaded.
 You'll create a Logic App to run when a new image is uploaded to Azure Storage Account.
 The Logic App invokes the Read Text from Image Azure Function (created in previous chapter) to read the text from image.

-> Note: In the subsequent chapters this Logic App will be further enhanced with steps where AI is used to identify the Medicine informaton from the image text.
+> Note: In the subsequent chapters, this Logic App will be further enhanced with steps where AI is used to identify the Medicine informaton from the image text.

 ***
 ## Azure Concepts/Terms